nyrobert/js-protobuf-example/README.md

     protocol_buffers/definitions/person.proto
 ```

-Now you can use the generated setters, getters and methods for the serialization.
+Now you can use the generated getters, setters and methods for the serialization.
 Run `index.js` for the example.

 ```shell
   node index.js